 Edmonds, a fourth town centre, is the runt of the litter.
 I travelled there to measure its shape and size in summer 2014, landing at Greenford Ave. and setting out along the south side of Kingsway.
 Other than a block of shops on the north side, Kingsway seemed kind of a mess, mixing automotive lots with ageing towers.

 I held out hope that Edmonds Street, narrower and quieter, would offer more charm.
-Edmonds and Kingsway was the site of the first Burnaby municipal hall, built in 1899 when this was still a rural district.
-Edmonds Street, five kilometres east of Metrotown, has some of the makings of a village shopping street, supported by decent public transit and a stock of nearby walk-up apartment buildings.
+The intersection of Edmonds and Kingsway was the site of the first Burnaby municipal hall, built in 1899 when this was still a rural district.
+Edmonds Street, five kilometres east of Metrotown, has the makings of a village shopping street, supported by decent public transit and a stock of nearby walk-up apartment buildings.

 The municipal website provided no guidance.
 There’s an Edmonds rapid transit station, and an Edmonds provincial electoral district, but is there an Edmonds community?
 The Edmonds socio-economic study area covers Edmonds Street and its surroundings east of Kingsway.
-The Edmonds Town Centre, defined in a development plan adopted in 1994, takes in some of Edmonds Street but is dominated by areas west of Kingsway.
+The Edmonds Town Centre, defined in a development plan adopted in 1994, takes in a different area, dominated by areas west of Kingsway.

-The logic of this contradiction became clearer on my second visit, in late January 2015.
-Edmonds Street is stranded, going back to the late 1980s by the placement of the “Edmonds” rapid transit station a kilometre or more outside the old neighbourhood.
-The 1994 municipal plan is an attempt to bridge the Kingsway junction of the old rural street and the station precinct, with towers established along the Kingsway corridor and around the station itself.
-On Edmonds Street at Canada Way I asked for the nearest supermarket and was directed to the Highgate development, a vigorous fifteen-minute walk across an urban tangent.
+The story behind this contradiction became clearer on my second visit, in late January 2015.
+Edmonds Street, site of the would-be village, has been stranded by the placement of the “Edmonds” rapid transit station a kilometre south of the old neighbourhood.
+That happened in the mid-1980s.
+The 1994 municipal plan attempts to bridge the old rural street and the station precinct by establishing towers along the Kingsway corridor.
+On old Edmonds Street at Canada Way, I asked for the nearest supermarket.
+I was directed to the Highgate development, a vigorous fifteen-minute walk across an urban tangent.

-The route took me between the New Vista towers, a ’70s-vintage social housing development for seniors.
-The modern Town Centre boundary is just beyond, at the new Edmonds community recreation centre, with its concrete yard and an extensive green park under renovation.
-(A 2014 map outlines the boundaries.)
+The route from Canada Way to the supermarket took me between the New Vista towers, a ’70s-vintage social housing development for seniors.
+The modern Town Centre boundary (see the 2014 map) is just beyond, at the new Edmonds community recreation centre, with its concrete yard and an extensive green park under renovation.

-A block of carefully protected 80s detached homes, two blocks of older walk-ups, and then the first new residential towers pop up, followed by the Highgate shops, now the true Edmonds centre; its main entrance, or most decorated entrance, is on the residential tower side.
+I saw a block of carefully protected 80s detached homes, two blocks of older walk-ups, and then new residential towers, followed by the Highgate shops, now the true Edmonds centre; its main entrance, or most decorated entrance, is on the residential tower side.
 The bricked streetscape here is a bit like the manufactured streets of Port Moody’s Newport.
-The far side of the development looks out on busy old Kingsway, very close to where I had parked my car six months before.
+The far side of the development looks out on busy Kingsway.

 For many years, the older apartments off Edmonds Street have been a receiving zone for new immigrants.
 The health authority has a New Canadian Clinic nearby.
 Most faces on the street are Asian or African, as are many of the businesses in the deteriorating spaces on Edmonds and further east on Sixth Street.